rtwoo/ASU_CSE205_AssignmentBoilerPlate_Windows/README.md

 > NOTE: You *can* delete the `.gitignore` file in the `bin`, `src`, and `test` directories.
 They are only included so that git will allow for these directories to be pushed, as empty directories are otherwise ignored.

+> NOTE: If you are running a UNIX-like system (macOS, WSL/Cygwin/MinGW, pretty much any Linux distro) you can use this version of the template [here](https://github.com/SloppyFlipFlop/assignment_boilerplate).

 ## Requirements

 - [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)